livepeer/LIPs/assets/treasury_technical_spec.md

     - Initial value: `100e18` (same as LIP-16’s `POLL_CREATION_COST`)
     - This value represents 100 LPT
     - Note that this value changed in LIP-73 to become a minimum stake requirement instead of a creation costs, which makes it consistent with how the `Governor` works.
-- `TimelockController.minDelay`: Delay in **blocks** enforced to a proposal execution after its vote has succeeded.
+- `TimelockController.minDelay`: Delay in **seconds** enforced to a proposal execution after its vote has succeeded.
     - Initial value: `0`
     - This represents no enforced delay for proposal execution.
     - The rationale for including a timelock extension but configuring it with a zero delay is to be able to add an enforced delay in the future through regular governance proposals without requiring contract upgrades.
-Adding a timelock changes the contract architecture significantly, with the proposal executor and thus the treasury itself changing to be the `TimelockController`.
+Adding a timelock changes the contract architecture significantly, with the `TimelockController` becoming the holder of funds and proposal executor.
     - This delay is also not configurable per proposal, even though it is called minimum delay.
 It could be implemented on our side through a contract upgrade in the future.

 # Contracts Details